Uniswap/docs/docs/sdk/web3-react/guides/02-connectors.md

 The guide will **cover**:

-1. Connecting to a Coinbase Wallet connector
+1. Building a Coinbase Wallet connector
-2. Connecting to a WalletConnect Wallet connector
+2. Building a WalletConnect Wallet connector
-3. Connecting to a Network connector
+3. Building a Network connector
-4. Connecting to a Gnosis Safe connector
+4. Building a Gnosis Safe connector

 At the end of the guide, we should be able to connect and disconnect the application to the different connectors listed above.

-For this guide, the following web3-react packages are used:
+For this guide, the following `web3-react` packages are used:

 - [`@web3-react/core`](https://www.npmjs.com/package/@web3-react/core)
 - [`@web3-react/types`](https://www.npmjs.com/package/@web3-react/types)